As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 With this busy week, I didn’t have a lot of time to cook, so I stuck with something simple that I could just throw in the oven and leave it to cook.
 I just tossed some chicken wings and drumsticks in some olive oil and salt/pepper and baked them in the oven until crispy.
 Then I coated them with some homemade pesto sauce.
 This recipe is super simple and takes no time at all to prepare, but you do have to wait around 50 minutes for the wings to cook.

 I’ve always love to eat chicken wings, but they can be really high-carb when coated with different sauces, as most contain sugar.
 If you feel like eating wings, it’s best to make your own sauce or just eat a savoury or dry version.
+You can try making these sweet chili chicken wings made in the oven or these Instant Pot chicken legs coated with BBQ sauce.
 Wings are also pretty high in calories, so if you count calories, be careful not to eat too many.

 Pesto Chicken Wings